Module thunderlab.fourier

 Fundamental frequency of Fourier series.

-n_harmonics: int
+max_harmonics: int

-then the zeroth harmonics (offset) and the fundamental
+then the zeroth harmonics (offset), the fundamental

-frequency (first harmonics) are returned.
+frequency (first harmonics), and the second harmonics are returned.

 Returns